blynkkk/blynkkk.github.io/Widgets.md

 }
 ```

-Now, every time you'll trigger ```V0``` pin (with ```Blynk.virtualWrite(V0, 1)``` from hardware side or with control widget
+Now, every time you write to ```V0``` pin (with ```Blynk.virtualWrite(V0, 1)``` from hardware or from control widget
 assigned to ```V0```) - ```BLYNK_WRITE(V0)``` will be triggered.

-**NOTE :** usually 3-d party servers returns big responses, so you have to increase hardware maximum allowed message size with
+**NOTE:** Usually, 3rd party servers return long responses.
+You have to increase the maximum allowed message size your hardware can handle.
+Modify this line in firmware:

 ```#define BLYNK_MAX_READBYTES 1024```.
 Where ```1024``` - is maximum allowed message size.

-**NOTE :** Blynk cloud has limitation for webhook widget - you are allowed to send only 1 request per second.
-You can change this on local server with ```webhooks.frequency.user.quota.limit```.
-Please be very careful using webhooks, as many resources not capable to handle even 1 req/sec, so you may be banned on some of them.
-For example thingspeak allows to send 1 request per 15 seconds.
+**NOTE:** Blynk Cloud has limitation for Webhook Widget - you can only send 1 request per second.
+This can be changed on a Local Server by changing ```webhooks.frequency.user.quota.limit```.
+You should be careful with webhooks, as many 3rd party services can't handle 1 req/sec, and you can be banned on some of them.

- **NOTE :** In order to avoid spamming Blynk Webhook has one more limitation - in case your webhook requests were failed 10 times in row your webhook widget will be stopped.
-In order to resume it you need to open widget and save it again.
-Failed requests are requests that return status code that are not equal to 200 or 302.
+ For example, Thingspeak only allows 1 request per 15 seconds.

- **NOTE :** Webhook widget may affect ```Blynk.syncAll()``` feature.
-As returned response from server may be big.
+ **NOTE:** To avoid spamming,  Blynk Webhook has another limitation - if your webhook requests fail 10 times in row, Webhook Widget will be stopped.
+To resume it, you would need to open Widget Settings and re-save it.
+Failed request is a request that  doesn't return `200` or `302`.

- So, please, be careful with it.
+ **NOTE:** Webhook widget may affect ```Blynk.syncAll()``` function when a returned response is large.